IU-PR/xai/content/docs/Groups/ShapleyCAM for SWIN-Transformers explaination.md

 ### How it Works

 Shapley-CAM frames the attribution of class predictions as a cooperative game where each feature map (in CNNs) or attention head/window (in transformers) is considered as a "player".
-To estimate each player's contribution, method approximates Shapley value of concrete player by sampling random subsets of other players: for each sampled coalition S, we compute the model's target-class score with S alone, then with S ∪ {i}, and record the change.
+To estimate each player's contribution, method approximates Shapley value of concrete player by sampling random subsets of other players: for each sampled coalition S, we compute the model's target-class score with S alone, then with S ∪ i, and record the change.
 Averaging these marginal contributions across many samples yields φ_i, a fair measure of how much adding feature map i shifts the prediction toward the target class.

 Once the Shapley values are estimated, Shapley-CAM multiplies each feature map (or attention map) by its corresponding φ_i, sums them spatially, and applies a ReLU to focus on positive contributions.
 This weighted aggregation produces a single two-dimensional saliency map that highlights image regions most responsible for the model's decision, satisfying axiomatic properties (efficiency, symmetry, dummy, additivity) that traditional CAM approaches lack.